-Three wires are required between measuring element and Monitor, #22 gauge or larger.
-Belden cable, #8735 is convenient and, although the shielding is superfluous, it is recommended for additional protection against mechanical damage to conductors or insulation.
-Attach V, W and C terminals to the corresponding ones in the measuring element using the bottom left access hole in the case as in Figure 3.
+Three wires of #22 gauge or larger are required between the measuring element and monitor.
+Belden cable #8735 is convenient and, although the shielding is superfluous, it is recommended for additional protection against mechanical damage to conductors or insulation.
+Attach V, W and C terminals to the corresponding ones in the measuring element using the bottom left access hole in the case as shown in Figure 4.